 Input states Result State 0 Stops the controller and ignores external Run commands.
+FSP LED is red ON.
 A rising edge From the STOPPED state, initiate a start-up of an application in RUNNING state, if no conflict with Run/Stop switch position.
 State 1 The application can be controlled by: • EcoStruxure Machine Expert (Run/Stop) • A hardware Run/Stop switch • Application (Controller command) • Network command (Run/Stop command) Run/Stop command is available through the Web Server command.

-NOTE: Run/Stop input is managed even if the option Update I/O while in stop is not selected in Controller Device Editor (PLC settings tab) (see page 83).
+NOTE: Run/Stop input is managed even if the option Update I/O while in stop is not selected in Controller Device Editor (PLC settings tab) (see page 81).